What Is Convertible Life Insurance?

 Initiate the conversion

 Contact your insurance company to start the conversion process.
-This step typically involves completing a conversion application and outlining the specifics of your new policy.
+You'll typically complete a conversion application and specify the details of your new policy.

 4. 4